Dr. Glen E. Hurley - DVM 1953

 North American Veterinary Conference 2007

-Dr. Glen E. Hurley, Waverly, Iowa, has been selected to receive a 2007 Alumni Recognition Award by the K-State College of Veterinary Medicine and its Veterinary Medical Alumni Association.
+Dr. Glen E. Hurley, Waverly, Iowa, was selected to receive a 2007 Alumni Recognition Award by the K-State College of Veterinary Medicine and its Veterinary Medical Alumni Association.
 He is being honored for his time and effort devoted to veterinary medicine and for being an exceptional role model for future veterinarians.

 Dr. Hurley earned his doctor of veterinary medicine degree from K-State in 1953.